 Maximum benefit that is payable to you.
 (No further payment after death)

 After death, your beneficiary will receive the remaining contributory account balance.

-(This option applies only if you have a contributory account balance.)
+(You are eligible for Option 2 if you have accrued a contributory account balance in the Tier 2 Hybrid Retirement System.)